IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 platforms that support default platform context SYCL extension `sycl_ext_oneapi_default_platform_context`_, and only of those allocations that are bound to this default context.

-To query where a particular device ``dev`` belongs to a plaform that implements the default context, check whether ``dev.sycl_platform.default_context`` returns an instance of :class:`dpctl.SyclContext` or raises an exception.
+To query where a particular device ``dev`` belongs to a platform that implements the default context, check whether ``dev.sycl_platform.default_context`` returns an instance of :class:`dpctl.SyclContext` or raises an exception.